mafintosh/pump/README.md

 });

 setTimeout(function() {
-	dest.destroy(); // when dest is closes pump will destroy source }, 1000);
+	dest.destroy(); // when dest is closed pump will destroy source }, 1000);
 ```